WaughB/LIS4930_Intro_Data_Science/README.md

 Mean Household Income by Zip Code: Creates several box-and-whiskers plots that show the relationship between zip codes 0-9 by color and distribution.

+Linear and Local Polynomial Regression: Shows ten-thousand numbers between zero and ten in a polynomial.
+This shows the benefits of using the LOESS function instead of the lr function.